Sustainability Career Trends In Focus

 1. Sustainability Manager

-These professionals oversee the overall sustainability strategy of an organization, ensuring alignment with corporate goals and broader environmental objectives.
-They develop and implement sustainability plans, manage sustainability initiatives, and report on sustainability performance.
+Sustainability Managers oversee the overall sustainability strategy of an organisation, ensuring alignment with corporate goals and broader environmental objectives.

 2. Carbon Accountant

-They quantify and manage carbon emissions, developing strategies to reduce environmental impact and achieve carbon neutrality targets.
 They conduct carbon footprint assessments, develop carbon reduction plans, and track progress towards emissions reduction goals.

 These skills are particularly essential to ensure emissions tracking and Net Zero progress is reported accurately.
+You can find further detail on how this tracker is conducting in our Net Zero Business Guide and Carbon Accounting Basics Guide.

 3. Sustainable Product Specialist

-These roles evaluate the environmental footprint of products throughout their lifecycle, from design to production and disposal.
 They assess material choices, energy consumption, waste generation, and end-of-life impact to create the sustainable products and processes consumers are seeking.
+In doing so they aim to align product development with Circular Economy principles.

 4. Sustainable Finance Specialist